sonmiannkim/Election_Analysis/README.md

 - Data Source: elecitn_results.csv
 - Software: Python 3.9.7, Visual Studio Code, 1.65.2

-## Summary
+## Election-Audit Results:
 The analysis of the eleciton show that:

-- There were 369711 votes cast in the election
+- There were 369711 votes casted in the election

+- The breakdown of the number of votes and percentage of total votes for each county is following:
+	-Jefferson: 10.51 % (total 38,855 votes)
+	-Denver:82.78% (total 306,055 votes)
+	-Ara[ajpe" 6.71% (total 24,801 votes)
+- The largest votes were made in:
+	- Denver
 - The candidates were:
     - Charles Casper Stockham
     - Diana DeGette